 If you are offering design or a technical skill as your specialism, please submit a portfolio of work outlining the ways in which your skills have enhanced two productions.

-We will also ask you to demonstrate your proven commitment to Drama and your broader interest in the subject in a short interview with the Director of Drama.
+We will also ask you to demonstrate your proven commitment to Drama and your broader interest in the subject in a short interview with the Director of Drama and Dance.
 The School may choose to offer only Drama or Performing Arts scholarships in a given year, at their discretion.

 To be eligible for a Sports Scholarship, you are required to have reached the minimum standard in at least one of the following sports: